alexkasemir/comp120-WebEngineering/Assignments/Optimizations/README.md

 ###Performance Aspects###
 The Yslow ratings have not increased too much but the load times have slightly improved once we added a feature.
+We tested on an EC2 instance that is half functioning along with localhost.
+There was performance increase, but will have to continue with optimizations over the next week to get this fully functioning.